mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 5. Introduction to visualization
 ================================

-In this chapter we will introduce you to the visualization on Rviz.
-It is a great tool for ROS, used by many to debug code or to have some nice visualization of your simulations.
+In this chapter, we will introduce you to the visualization on Rviz.
+It is a great tool for ROS, used by many to debug codes or to have some nice visualization of your simulations.

 5.1 The beginning
 -----------------

-First, especially if you never run any simulation using Rviz, we recommand you to try some CTU MRS simulation.
+First, especially if you have never runned any simulation using Rviz, we recommand you to try some CTU MRS simulation.
 To do that you can run these commands: ::

     cd ~/mrs_workspace/src/simulation/example_tmux_scripts/one_drone_gps
-    ./stat.sh
+    ./start.sh

-The Rviz window will open after after gazebo and it look like that :
+The Rviz window will open after Gazebo and it looks like this:

 .. figure:: _static/one_drone_rviz.png
    :width: 800
    :align: center

-   Figure 5.1: Rviz window
+   Figure 5.1: RViz window

-You can see arrows, poses, UAV frames in this simple visualization.
+You can see arrows, poses and UAV frames in this simple visualization.
-For these simple tasks you only need to click on the add button and subscribe to the topic you want to visualize.
+For these simple tasks, you only need to click on the add button and subscribe to the topic you want to visualize.

 .. figure:: _static/add_button.png
    :width: 500